sunderipranata/paipong/README.md

 # Dependency
 Install OpenCV2 from this link https://github.com/opencv/opencv or https://opencv.org/releases.html
-Find out how yourself because I forget how I did that.

 # Running
 Run all `project.cpp`, Voila! .... you need to build the robot first!